Determinants of Health and Health Inequities

 Race is a quasi-biologically defined classification of people based on shared genetically transmitted physical characteristics: “A division of humankind possessing traits that are transmissible by descent and sufficient to characterize it as a distinctive human type.”
 Race is not a scientifically rigorous classification: there is a huge amount of mixing among races; characteristic racial features do not appear in all individuals, and there may be more genetic variation within a race than between races.

-Multiculturalism is the recognition of racial and cultural diversity and respect for the customs and beliefs of others.
-It includes the right to equal opportunity and recognition regardless of race, colour or religion.
+Multiculturalism refers to the recognition of, and support for, racial and cultural diversity in a society.
+It implies respect for the customs and beliefs of others and covers the right to equal opportunity and recognition regardless of race, colour or religion.

-Prejudice is the holding of unfounded ideas (generally negative, but can also be positive) about a group, whether a race, class or ethnic group.
+Prejudice is the holding of unfounded ideas (generally negative, but sometimes positive) about a group, whether a race, class or ethnic group.
 These ideas are resistant to change and are rarely open to logical discussion.

-Culture filters the effect of other social determinants, influencing how groups of individuals react to their circumstances and environment.
-Our cultural background influences our beliefs, behaviours, perceptions, emotions, language, diet, body image, and attitudes to illness, pain or misfortune, all of which can influence health and the use of health care.60 Culture also underpins values–our deeply held beliefs that define what is desirable and moral–and values influence expectations of behaviour, including the way a doctor’s actions are perceived by the patient.
-However, although cultures may be shared, people are far from homogeneous, and we must never assume that all members of a culture will hold the same norms and values or will react the same way to new ideas and knowledge.
-Some errors and prejudices can be avoided by being careful to view culture as influencing behaviour within each specific context, rather than in general.60 Chapter 3 explores ways in which clinicians can incorporate cultural awareness into their daily practice of medicine.
+Culture filters the effect of other social determinants, affecting how groups of people react to their circumstances and environment.
+Our cultural background influences our beliefs, behaviours, perceptions, emotions, language, diet, body image, and attitudes to illness, pain or misfortune, all of which can influence health and the use of health care.62 Culture also underpins values–deeply held beliefs that define what is desirable and moral, and values influence expectations of behaviour, including the way a doctor’s actions are perceived by the patient.
+Dr. House of the t.v. series, transgresses numerous values of the medical profession.
+But although cultures may be shared, people are far from homogeneous, and we must never assume that all members of a culture will hold the same norms and values or will react the same way to new ideas and knowledge.
+Some errors and prejudices can be avoided by being careful to view culture as influencing behaviour within each specific context, rather than in general.62 Chapter 3 explores ways in which clinicians can incorporate cultural awareness into their daily practice of medicine.

 Determinants and Risk Factors

 The reference to a person’s culture as a filter for other social determinants of health introduces the idea of multiple steps in the chain of disease causation, running from the broadest social determinants through local environmental influences, to personal risk factors.
-A common metaphor of disease causation (and prevention) distinguishes between underlying or distal factors, such as a government policy on free immunization clinics, intermediate factors such as accessibility of local health care facilities, and proximal factors such as whether an individual chooses to obtain an immunization.
-An equivalent metaphor refers to upstream and downstream factors (see Illustrations box).
+A common metaphor of disease causation (and prevention) distinguishes between underlying or distal factors, such as a government policy mandating free immunization clinics, intermediate factors such as accessibility of local health care facilities, and proximal factors such as whether an individual obtains an immunization.
+An equivalent metaphor refers to upstream and downstream factors.

 The upstream-downstream metaphor

-We may now extend the diagram of the NATURAL HISTORY of a disease, introduced in Chapter 1, to show a chain of causation as illustrated in Figure 2.4.
-The chain is laid out over the lifetime of an individual:18
+We may now extend the diagram of the NATURAL HISTORY of a disease from Chapter 1 to show a chain of causation, as illustrated in Figure 2.4.
+The chain is laid out over the lifetime of an individual:19

-Although the terminology is inconsistent among authors, it may make sense to refer to an influence such as socio-economic status as risk factor when referring to an individual (Paul’s limited income has forced him to rely on collecting wood for heat; the physical effort increases his risk of a cardiac event) and as a determinant when the focus is on group processes (the general rise in the price of heating oil hits poorer families especially hard).
-Paul’s smoking is a risk factor but it was to some extent influenced by the pattern of smoking in the social group in which he lives – the group culture.
-That pattern developed in the context of social determinants such as national policies governing tobacco; these policies in turn had economic and historical roots.
+Although the terminology is inconsistent among authors, it makes sense to refer to an influence such as socio-economic status as risk factor when referring to an individual (Paul’s limited income has forced him to rely on chopping wood for heat, increasing his risk of a cardiac event) and as a determinant when the focus is on group processes (an economic downturn caused widespread unemployment in Paul’s community).
+Paul’s smoking is a personal risk factor but it was to some extent influenced by the pattern of smoking in the social group in which he lives – the group culture.
+That pattern developed in the context of more distal social determinants such as national policies governing tobacco – policies that in turn had economic and historical roots.
 As most of the modifiable risk factors concern individual behaviour, the following sections review explanatory models for health behaviours.

 Triggers for Paul’s angina